 - A half cup of low-fat cottage cheese only contains 3 grams of lactose while cheddar, Swiss and mozzarella cheeses contain less than 1 gram.

 - Yogurt contains about 13 grams of lactose per serving, but its live and active cultures help digest the lactose for you.
 This means many lactose intolerant individuals are able to enjoy yogurt without discomfort.

 - A serving of Greek-style yogurt has 4 grams of lactose.

 - There’s even lactose-free ice cream!

-You can gather from the lactose intolerance definition that it is possible to enjoy dairy products without discomfort if they don’t contain the natural milk sugar.
+It is possible to enjoy dairy products without discomfort if they don’t contain the natural milk sugar.
 They are labeled as lactose-free products.
-The absence of lactose is the only difference between lactose-free products and regular dairy products – the taste is often the same.
-Look for lactose free products in the dairy section at your favorite grocery store.
+The absence of lactose is the only difference between lactose-free products and regular dairy products, but the taste is often the same.
+Look for lactose-free products in the dairy section at your favorite grocery store.
 Be sure the products are clearly marked as lactose-free.